-^aResults displayed are the mean and 95% uncertainty interval (UI).
-CHOICES calculates 95% uncertainty intervals by running the model 1,000 times and reporting the range (95% of estimates, centered on the mean) of projected outcomes that account for uncertainty from data sources and population projections. ^bRatio that compares cases of obesity prevented per 100,000 in each population group with the reference group.
-When the value is greater than 1.0 for a population
+&lt;sup>aResults displayed are the mean and 95% uncertainty interval (UI).
+CHOICES calculates 95% uncertainty intervals by running the model 1,000 times and reporting the range (95% of estimates, centered on the mean) of projected outcomes that account for uncertainty from data sources and population projections.

-"Ratio that compares cases of obesity prevented per 100,000 in each population group with the reference group.
+&lt;sup>bRatio that compares cases of obesity prevented per 100,000 in each population group with the reference group.
 When the value is greater than 1.0 for a population group, we project a greater health benefit for that group compared with the reference group.
 When the value is less than 1.0, we project a lesser health benefit.
 Note: Ratios are sensitive to extremely high and low rates, so they should be interpreted in the context of the absolute rates, represented by Obesity Prevented per 100,000 here.
 Results may differ if estimating absolute rates and relative impacts among children only.
 Likelihood of greater or lesser impact compared with the reference group is estimated based on running the model 1,000 times.

-All Other Races includes people who identify as American Indian/Alaska Native, Native Hawaiian or Pacific Islander, Multi-racial, or another race or ethnicity not represented in the categories shown.
+fall Other Races includes people who identify as American Indian/Alaska Native, Native Hawaiian or Pacific Islander, Multi-racial, or another race or ethnicity not represented in the categories shown.
 While each of these groups represent distinct populations with differences in health opportunities, risks, and outcomes, they are summarized together due to limited data in national- and state-level surveillance systems.